 See more pictures of Coal Harbour here:

-Coal Harbour is a community located on the north side of Holberg Inlet in Quatsino Sound, on northern Vancouver Island.
-It is named after a small and unsuccessful local coal mine that was founded in 1883.
+Coal Harbour is a community located on the north side of Holberg Inlet in Quatsino Sound, on the Pacific coast of northern Vancouver Island.
+It was named after a small and unsuccessful local coal mine that was founded in 1883.

 The townsite and surrounding area was the site of a Royal Canadian Air Force base for seaplane patrols in the North Pacific during World War II.
 Many of the original buildings still remain, such as the general store and the officers barracks immediately overlooking the harbour.